sadwi18/Student_Record_Management_System/README.md

   - Name
   - Department
   - CGPA
-- Records are stored in binary format for efficient access.
+- Records are stored in binary format for structured and efficient access.
-- Update and delete operations are performed by rewriting records into a temporary file and replacing the original file.
+- Update and delete operations are performed by rewriting data into a temporary file and replacing the original file.
 - Duplicate student IDs are prevented during insertion.

 ---

 ## 🛠 How to Compile

-Using g++:
+Since the project uses separate folders for headers and source files:

 ```
-g++ main.cpp Student.cpp -o student_system
+g++ src/main.cpp src/Student.cpp -I include -o student_system
 ```

 Run the program: